Protesters clash in Hong Kong as cycle of violence intensifies

 After multiple weekends of unrest, the protests have continued to draw large and apparently growing ranks of protesters in increasingly violent stand-offs.

-Protesters responded to police with bricks, eggs and sling shots, as well as home-made gas cannisters, paint balls and, more rarely, Molotov cocktails.
+Protesters responded to police with bricks, eggs and sling shots, as well as home-made gas canisters and paint balls.

 Last Sunday, protesters took police by surprise with a swoop on the Liaison Office, scrawling graffiti and throwing paint bombs at walls, the national emblem and a plaque.
-Chinese officials described the vandalism as an attack on China’s sovereignty which would not be tolerated.
+Chinese officials described the vandalism as an attack on China’s sovereignty that would not be tolerated.

 “I have no words for Xi Jinping, he is very arrogant in his belief in communism,” said a university student who called herself Miss Ho, referring to the Chinese president.
 “He is taking away our freedom, and that is something we cannot bear.”